 Three significant versions of SNMP have been developed and deployed.
 V1 is the original version of the protocol.
 More recent versions, V2c and V3, feature improvements in performance, flexibility, and security.

 Is SNMP Still Relevant?

 The first Request for Comments (RFCs) for SNMPv1 appeared in 1988.
 Over the last 30+ years, several new protocols have emerged for monitoring IT systems, applications, and devices.

 - If you are looking to monitor applications, each application may have its own monitoring interfaces.
 REST API, web services APIs, JMX, etc., are some of the common methods of monitoring applications.
 Very rarely do applications support SNMP.

-- Even cloud and virtualization technologies have very limited support for SNMP.
+- Even cloud and virtualization technologies have very limited support for the Simple Network Management Protocol.

-- More sophisticated network devices, such as load balancers and firewalls support SNMP, but the metrics they expose through SNMP are limited, and very often, other interfaces, such as SSH, API calls, etc., have to be used to collect detailed metrics from these devices.
+- More sophisticated network devices, such as load balancers and firewalls support SNMP, but the metrics they expose through this protocol are limited, and very often, other interfaces, such as SSH, API calls, etc., have to be used to collect detailed metrics from these devices.

 At the same time, SNMP remains relevant.
-SNMP is the protocol to use if:
+It is the protocol to use if:

 - You want to know how your switches and routers are performing in your network.

 - You want to check whether the temperature in your server room is normal.

 - You want to know whether your network printer has sufficient paper or ink.